Blue Reef Aquarium: Portsmouth

 The Portsmouth branch is located in Clarence Esplanade, Southsea, Portsmouth, England, which opened on 25 March 2002.

-Formerly home to the Southsea Sea Life Aquarium.

-The aquarium is home to over 40 living displays are home to various species including tropical sharks, lobsters, seahorses, and tropical fish.
-There is a large ocean tank where an underwater walkthrough tunnel offers close encounters with reef fish.
+The aquarium has over 40 living displays, home to various species including tropical sharks, lobsters, seahorses, and tropical fish.
+There is a large ocean tank, where an underwater walkthrough tunnel offers close views of reef fish.

-In 2007 the aquarium opened the Blue Reef Beach Club, a new outdoor activity area incorporating a wet play zone for children with fountains and giant showers.
+In 2007, the aquarium opened the Blue Reef Beach Club, a new outdoor activity area incorporating a wet play zone for children with fountains and giant showers.

 Former

 These locations remain under Aspro Parks ownership but are now branded under more generic names.

 Tynemouth

-The Tynemouth branch is located in Tynemouth, England, which opened on February 9, 2002.
+The Tynemouth branch is located in Tynemouth, England, and opened on February 9, 2002.
 It was formerly home to the Tynemouth Sea Life Aquarium.

-It is home to over 40 living displays, from tropical sharks and lobsters to seahorses and tropical fish.
-At the Aquarium’s heart is a large ocean tank where an underwater walkthrough tunnel offers close encounters with the tropical coral reef fish.
+It is home to many aquatic species, such as tropical sharks, lobsters, seahorses, and tropical fish.
+At the Aquarium’s heart is a large ocean tank, where an underwater walkthrough tunnel offers close encounters with the tropical coral reef fish.
 Other displays are home to poison dart frogs, nautilus, toxic toads, turtles, terrapins, and otters.

-In Easter 2007, the aquarium opened "Seal Cove".
-The naturally themed 500,000-litre pool includes rocky haul out areas and underwater caves along with other environmental enrichment features to ensure the seals are kept in near natural conditions.
+At Easter 2007, the aquarium opened "Seal Cove".
+The naturally themed 500,000-litre pool includes rocky haul-out areas, underwater caves, and other environmental enrichment features, to ensure the seals are kept in near natural conditions.

 In July 2019, the aquarium was renamed the Tynemouth Aquarium.